Skip to main content

 What makes a sustainability strategy successful?

 A successful sustainability strategy must have a clear structure.
-It is aligned with the central topics of the industry and observes relevant guidelines and frameworks.
-It is aligned with the core business, but goes beyond day-to-day business – because it is intended to drive transformation.
-Relevant, measurable goals with clear indicators (KPIs) and milestones are central, and a defined time horizon provides orientation.
-To achieve this, it is also necessary to involve all relevant departments, such as controlling, purchasing and communication – because sustainability must be developed and lived holistically.
+It aligns with the key topics of the industry and follows relevant guidelines and frameworks.
+It is aligned with the core business, but goes beyond day-to-day operations – because it is intended to drive transformation.
+Relevant, measurable goals with clear indicators (KPIs) and milestones are central, and a defined time horizon provides direction.
+To achieve this, it is also necessary to involve all relevant departments, such as controlling, purchasing and communications – because sustainability must be developed and lived holistically.

 First things first: no one size fits all!
 A sustainability strategy is as individual as the company itself.
 That is why successful development begins with a precise but efficient examination of internal and external conditions.
 This includes regulatory requirements such as CSRD or ISO certifications, as well as stakeholder expectations of customers, suppliers or investors.
 Equally important is taking stock of the status quo: what structures, goals and measures already exist?